Friday, October 30, 2020

 and of Earth's Abomination

 " (Rev 17:5).
 It represents the ultimate evil in this world.
-Babylon is used as a code word for Rome in 1 Pet 5:13a.
-But in this case it's about rebellion and is described primarily in Rev 17
+Babylon is used as a code word for Rome in 1 Pet 5:13a, but not in this case where it's about rebellion and is mainly described in Rev 17

 18. See it explained at: